Civic Center, Hall of Justice, Room C-10

 option if they live far away from the Court.
 For more information on this option, please

 Court Penalties and Sanctions for Failing to Appear or Failing to Comply with Court Processes or Orders

-The Court will impose significant monetary penalties and court sanctions on individuals who do not:
+The Court may impose significant monetary penalties and court sanctions on individuals who do not:

 - Pay the bail or appear in court by the deadline on the courtesy and final notices;